wombleton/gitlaw-nz/acts/K/Kaipara District Council (Validation of Rates and Other Matters) Act 2013.md

     _lump sum contribution_ has the same meaning as in [section 117A][45] of the Local Government (Rating) Act 2002

+    _Mangawhai uniform annual charge_ means the targeted rate---

+    *   (a) set by the Council under [section 16][24] of the Local Government (Rating) Act 2002 for each of the financial years relating to 2009/2010 to 2011/2012 (inclusive); and

+    *   (b) referred to in the rates resolutions of the Council for those financial years as the ""uniform annual charge"" for the Mangawhai Urban Drainage District under the heading ""wastewater disposal rates""

     _Mangawhai uniform targeted rate_---

     *   (a) means the targeted rate---